-PTA analysis is performed by Excel formulas embedded within the cells of the data collection spreadsheet.
-As new data rows are added, a simple "cut and paste" of the corresponding results columns will automatically populate these elements as well as updating the summary results at the top the spreadsheet.
+PTA analysis is performed by a macro to determine the AOI, and by Excel formulas embedded within the cells of the data collection spreadsheet.
+As new data rows are added, a simple "cut and paste" of the corresponding results columns will automatically populate these elements as well as updating the summary results at the top of the spreadsheet.
+Participants shall run the macro named "PopulateColumnForAOI" to populate the AOI column using information from the MEOLUT configuration worksheet (see Figure 5.1).